-We're about three or four months out from the iPhone 12's launch, but the perpetual smartphone rumor mill is already churning out leaks and rumors surrounding next year's iPhone 13.
+The iPhone 12's launch has finally happened, but the perpetual smartphone rumor mill is already churning out leaks and rumors surrounding next year's iPhone 13.

-All that is to say, it's extremely early days to discuss iPhone 13 rumors, and so that classic warning of taking everything you see or hear with a grain of salt is one to heed.
-That said, some of these rumblings clue us into fascinating design decisions that could inform not only future iPhones, but also send ripples through the smartphone industry as we know it.
+All that said, some of these rumblings clue us into fascinating design decisions that could inform not only future iPhones, but also send ripples through the smartphone industry as we know it.

 Here's everything we know about the iPhone 13.